ambientkit/ambientkit.github.io/docs/plugins/overview.md

 ## Tookit

 Almost all plugins have access to a toolkit that gives them access to approved services that they can use.
+TODO

 ## Grants

 Granular read and write access must be explicitly requested by a plugin and then explicitly granted by the administrator of the application.

-##

-TODO: Talk about the core plugins here.

-We'll walk you through creating a plugin in the next few pages.
+TODO